Blosc/c-blosc2/plugins/codecs/ndlz/README.md

 linear one.

 First *NDLZ* goes through dataset blocks dividing them into fixed size cells.
-Then, for each cell the codec searchs for data coincidences with previous cells in order to copy only references to those cells instead of copying the full current cell.
+Then, for each cell the codec searches for data coincidences with previous cells in order to copy only references to those cells instead of copying the full current cell.